beginning of content

 Supraventricular arrhythmias

-The most common one is atrial fibrillation.
-This is where the top 2 chambers of the heart (the atria) quiver instead of beating normally.
-This stops the heart from pumping blood effectively.
+The most common type is atrial fibrillation — when the atria 'quiver' instead of beating normally.
+This stops your heart from pumping blood to your body effectively.

 Ventricular arrhythmias

-Ventricular arrhythmias are irregular heartbeats that start in the lower part of the heart.
+Ventricular arrhythmias are irregular heartbeats caused by faulty signals in the lower part of the heart, in your ventricles.
 These are serious and require immediate medical attention.

 What are the symptoms of heart arrhythmias?